Data model

 id int unsigned auto_increment

-type varchar(255) Type / model of security equipment
+type varchar(255) Type / model of security device

 site_id int unsigned Reference to site